Aliahmed-new/XSS_REPORTS/Stored_xss_report_60.md

 tix5uni'"><img src=x onerror=alert(1)>
 ```

-5. Fill in the remaining required fields and click submit
+5. Save the report
-6. Once the report is saved, you are redirected back to the Network Reports listing page.
+6. Navigate back to the reports list page
 7. Observe that a JavaScript alert box fires — confirming that the script executed.
 8. Every authenticated user who loads this page will trigger the same alert.